statrixbob/gravblog/user/pages/01.blog/setting-up-statrix-on-grav/item.md

 I also decided I had to use HTTPS and, preferring not to pay, am using [Lets Encrypt](http://letsencrypt.org).
 It's [Linux Foundation ](https://collabprojects.linuxfoundation.org) Collaborative Project which is great.
 And, sure enough, it works, it's free, and really, when you boil it down, it's easy.

 So here I am again.
 This time I think I'll be able to stay up and running for a while.
 Check out the tech sites I'm using and I think you'll be impressed - I am.
+I'm sure I'll find something else to play with soon - have some ideas already in fact and hopefully I'll remember to post them.

 Aloha!